-20. Write a C program that implements the Insertion sort method to sort a given list of
+25. Write a C program that implements the Insertion sort method to sort a given list of integers in ascending order.

-21. Write a C Program to implement selection sort.
+26. Write a C Program to implement selection sort.

-22. Write a C program that uses functions to perform the following operations:
+27. Write a C program that uses functions to perform the following operations: